-Unfortunately, this approach isn’t always possible, especially with more and more remote workers and globally dispersed teams.
-Even with virtual meeting options, it can be difficult to schedule due to time zones constraints and limited availability on people’s already busy calendars.
+This approach isn’t always possible.
+Even with virtual meeting options, it can be difficult to schedule due to time zone constraints and limited availability on people’s already busy calendars.

-Sometimes it can even take longer to schedule a meeting with a busy group of stakeholders than the meeting itself actually lasts.
+Sometimes it can even take longer to schedule a meeting with a busy group of stakeholders than the meeting itself.

-Synchronous meetings (whether face-to-face or virtual) also present some other, less obvious, challenges such as:
+Meetings also present some other, less obvious challenges such as:

 - People talking over each other

 - Hearing, “Sorry, I have to run to another meeting”

 How many times have you been in a meeting where two or three people dominated the conversation and everyone else had to fight to have their voice heard?
 Not everyone has a personality that lends itself to interrupting and speaking up, especially in group settings or with leadership.